Scenic World: Railway

 The Scenic Railway is an incline railway now used for tourism.
 The steepest section of track is on an incline of 52 degrees (128% gradient) contained within a total distance of 310 m.
 It was originally constructed for a coal and oil shale mining operation in the Jamison Valley in the 1880s, in order to haul the coal and shale from the valley floor up to the escarpment above.
 From 1928 to 1945, it carried coal during the week and passengers at weekends.
 The coal mine was closed in 1945 after which it remained as a tourist attraction.
 The Scenic Railway was temporarily closed on 13 January 2013 (although the Skyway, Cableway, and Walkway remained open) as construction to upgrade both tracks and carriages began.
 The work was completed and the railway reopened in April 2013.
-The Scenic Railway makes many claims to be the steepest passenger railway, the steepest funicular, and the steepest incline in the world.

-However the railway uses a winch system and no counterbalancing carriage, therefore it is an inclined lift rather than a funicular.